With Sustainable, Responsible, and Impact Investing

 According to US SIF, since 1995, responsible investments have grown from $639 billion to over $17 trillion.
-And, performance of sustainable, responsible and impact portfolios is competitive with traditionally managed investments - why wouldn't you invest with your values?
+Plus, the performance of sustainable, responsible, and impact portfolios is competitive with traditionally managed investments.
+So, why wouldn't you invest with your values?

 In 2017, Morgan Stanley published their Sustainable Signals research paper examining demand for sustainable and responsible investments.
 They found that there is strong interest in responsible investing, particularly from millennials (86%) and from women investors (84%).

 According to the Nuveen Responsible Investing Survey, 85% of investors believe that companies need to act now to mitigate the risks of climate change on their operations and 80% believe that companies are risking their future if they fail to plan for a low-carbon economy.

 So who is investing responsibly?
-People just like you who care about the planet, care about your neighbor and want to make the world a better place.
+People just like you who care about the planet, care about their neighbor and want to make the world a better place.

 Sustainable, responsible and impact investing has a storied history.

 Follow the timeline below

-In the mid 1700s, the Quakers asked the question if the slave trade was a viable industry.
+In the mid 1700s, the Quakers questioned if the slave trade was a viable industry.
 The answer, of course, was no, so the Quaker leadership forbade its members from engaging in any business activity that would benefit the slave trade

-One of the founders of the Methodist Church, John Wesley, gave a sermon entitled "The Use of Money."
-In that sermon, he implored his parishoners to “not harm your neighbor through your business practices” and “avoid harmful chemicals that could compromise the health of workers.”
-He also introduced the idea of avoiding "sin stocks:" no guns liquor or tobacco.
+One of the founders of the Methodist Church, John Wesley, gave a sermon entitled, "The Use of Money."
+In that sermon, he implored his parishioners to “not harm your neighbor through your business practices” and “avoid harmful chemicals that could compromise the health of workers.”
+He also introduced the idea of avoiding "sin stocks," which meant no guns, liquor, or tobacco.

 1960s: The Vietnam War, the Civil Rights Movement, and equality for women broadened the investing field to include issues such as disarmament, fair labor, and the environment.